cnbbooks/lfe-manual/src/format/indent.md

     (lfe_io:format "X=~p, Y=~p~n"  (list x y))))
 ```

-Note that LFE has many exceptions to this rule, given the complex forms it defines for features inheritied from Erlang (e.g., pattern-matching in function heads).
+Note that LFE has many exceptions to this rule, given the complex forms it defines for features inherited from Erlang (e.g., pattern-matching in function heads).
 A few examples for the number exceptions to the two-space indentation rule above:

 ```lisp
 (cond ((lists:member x '(1 2 3)) "First three")